ronald-sumbayak/cloud-computing/vagrant/readme.md

-**Disclaimer: This modul was copied from its [original owner](https://github.com/fathoniadi/cloud-2018/blob/master/vagrant/README.md).
+**Disclaimer: This README file was copied from its [original owner](https://github.com/fathoniadi/cloud-2018/blob/master/vagrant/README.md).
 All rights reserved.**

 # Vagrant